back to blog

 • "We'll focus on one platform first, such as iPhone."

 It's much quicker to build and test an app on one platform first and do the second platform once the design and features have started to settle.
 This way, if you need to make changes, you're not doing it twice, which takes more time.
+Even with cross platform app that's AI vibe-coded with Flutter or React Native, you'll move faster if you focus on one platform first.

 • "We think you're scope is too big."